Struggling with dressing for in-between weather? These spring outfit ideas are perfect for 16-20 degrees

 5. Blazer

-The best blazers aren’t just for the boardroom.
-Coat trends such as puffer jackets and cozy faux furs are off the menu for the next six months, making room for lighter layers in our closets.
-A blazer has the benefit of being both lightweight and smart, with a huge spectrum of colors, cuts, and fabrics to choose from, as this silhouette has blossomed in popularity over the last five years.
+The best blazers aren’t just for the boardroom, and they have the benefit of being both lightweight and smart, ideal for spring weather.
+With a huge spectrum of colours, cuts, and fabrics to choose from, this silhouette has blossomed in popularity over the last five years.

-If you’re after something office-appropriate then power dress with a double-breasted style with structured shoulders, or go oversized for an off-duty ensemble.
-Experiment with color, trialing a pretty pastel hue for a more spring-ready feel.
+If you’re after something office-appropriate, then power dress with a double-breasted style with structured shoulders, or go oversized for an off-duty ensemble.
+Experiment with colour, trialing a pretty pastel hue for a more spring-ready feel.
 Not sure how to style a blazer?
 Blazers work with pretty much everything, try longer-length styles with pretty midi dresses, or a pair of the best straight leg jeans.

 Fashion editor’s picks…